1431 Greene St,

-These rely on static electricity to collect the dust, rather than filtered cloth or foam.
-While a relatively expensive option (around $30-100), it’s considered permanent, since all you need to do is wash it once a month, rather than replace the whole thing.
 Electrostatic air filters work slightly differently than a traditional air filter.
 They are electrically charged with static and use the current to attract particles to the screen.
 They are then cleaned and reused.
 Cotton and paper are used to make up this filter.
 While these filters are not as powerful as HEPA filters, they are more commonly used for homes.
 HEPA filters and electrostatic filters are very similar in price.
-You can also get electrostatic filters that are cleanable and replaceable.
-There are also disposable ones.
+There are also disposable electrostatic filters

 While they might vary by the manufacturer, most filters in the industry come in set dimensions measured by inches, including: